 As we all know, Yoga in general has a very stereotypical stigma associated with it.
-We use Yoga for mindfulness very freely.
+We use Yoga and meditation for mindfulness very freely.
 Unfortunately there is a negative reputation that precedes.

 For the most part, yoga has always been considered more of a “fad” than an actual form of exercise, much less a way of life.
 Unfortunately many are drawn away from Yoga just by what they have seen or heard.